 If you have had a Time to Pay arrangement before you will still be considered, but this may affect your application.

 - Coronavirus - It is likely that HMRC will allow companies more time to pay overdue tax due to the pandemic but this will be on a case by case basis.

 If your company can't pay corporation tax that is due from the previous year, this can also be included in a time to pay arrangement.
 This situation is more common for those that are contractors/consultants in industries such IT/Banking.
 If this is you, then call us on 08009700539 to talk to an advisor.

 Poor compliance with the rules and regulations surrounding your tax affairs i.e. fines and late filing of paperwork.
 HMRC will also take into consideration your line of business and their history of meeting TTP arrangements.
 It only makes sense really that they are going to be less likely to affectively "lend" to business that are deemed high risk.

 If your company has had a time to pay deal (TTP) in the past they will still consider you for another TTP.
-However it is common knowledge that the HMRC are looking to scale back their level of Time to Pay (TTP) Scheme as it does not look particularly fair to be cutting public services but not collecting tax owed.
+However, HMRC are looking to scale back their level of TTP Scheme as it does not look particularly fair to be raising taxes but not collecting actual tax owed.